zentered/linkerd.io/linkerd.io/content/2/getting-started/_index.md

   | kubectl apply -f -
 ```

 Before we mesh it, let's take a look at the app.
-If you're using [Docker for
+If you're using [Docker
 Desktop](https://www.docker.com/products/docker-desktop) at this point you can
 visit [http://localhost](http://localhost) directly.
-If you're not using
+If you're not using Docker
-Docker for Desktop, we'll need to forward the `web-svc` service.
-To forward
+Desktop, we'll need to forward the `web-svc` service.
+To forward `web-svc`
-`web-svc` locally to port 8080, you can run:
+locally to port 8080, you can run:

 ```bash
 kubectl -n emojivoto port-forward svc/web-svc 8080:80